Baowen-L/copy/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a PhD candidate at the University of Montreal (Canada) and Shanghai International Studies University (China).
-I am funded by the [Fond de recherche du Québec Société et Culture (FRQSC)](http://www.frqsc.gouv.qc.ca/en/).
+I am funded by the [Fonds de recherche du Québec Société et Culture (FRQSC)](http://www.frqsc.gouv.qc.ca/en/).
 I will be a visiting fellow at Sciences Po Paris from May to July 2023.

 I do research at the intersection of political science and psychology.
 I am interested in understanding how culture can shape citizens' political attitudes and behavior.
 More precisely, my PhD dissertation investigates the relationship between the individualism-collectivism cultural dimension and negativity biases in the realm of politics.